Tunnel rat: In the Vietnam War

 Besides enemy combatants, the tunnels themselves presented many potential dangers to tunnel rats.
 Sometimes they were poorly constructed and they would simply collapse.
 Tunnels were often booby trapped with hand grenades, anti-personnel mines, and punji sticks.
 The VC would even use venomous snakes (placed as living booby traps).
-Rats, spiders, scorpions, and ants also posed threats to tunnel rats.
+Rats, spiders, scorpions, centipedes and ants also posed threats to tunnel rats.
 Bats also roosted in the tunnels, although they were generally more of a nuisance than a threat.
 Tunnel construction occasionally included anti-intruder features such as U-bends that could be flooded quickly to trap and drown the tunnel rat.
 Sometimes poison gases were used.
 A tunnel rat might therefore choose to enter the tunnels wearing a gas mask (donning one within was frequently impossible in such a confined space).
-According to U.S. tunnel rat veterans, however, most tunnel rats usually went without gas masks because wearing one made it even harder to see, hear, and breathe in the narrow dark passages.
+According to U.S. tunnel rat veterans, however, most tunnel rats usually went without gas masks because wearing one made it even harder to see, hear, and breathe in the narrow dark passage ways.

 Tunnel rats were generally men of smaller stature (165 cm and under), who were able to maneuver more comfortably in the narrow tunnels.
-Tom Mangold and John Penycate, authors of one of the definitive accounts of tunnel warfare during the Vietnam War, reported that the U.S. tunnel rats were almost exclusively soldiers of European or Hispanic descent, many of whom were Puerto Rican or Mexican American.
+Tom Mangold and John Penycate, authors of one of the definitive accounts of tunnel warfare during the Vietnam War, reported that the U.S. tunnel rats were almost exclusively soldiers of Non-Hispanic white or Hispanic descent, many of whom were Puerto Rican or Mexican American.

-By Mangold and Penycate's account, the contributions of tunnel rats first garnered public attention in January 1966, after a combined U.S. and Australian operation against the Củ Chi tunnels in Bình Dương Province, known as Operation Crimp.
-The "Diehards" of the U.S. Army's 1st Engineer Battalion, whose exploits are featured in Mangold and Penycate's book, later claimed a special place for tunnel rats in American military history during their rotation through the Củ Chi District of South Vietnam in 1969.
+By Mangold and Penycate's account, the tunnel rats first garnered public attention in January 1966, after a combined U.S. and Australian operation against the Củ Chi tunnels in Bình Dương Province, known as Operation Crimp.
+The "Diehards" of the U.S. Army's 1st Engineer Battalion later were tunnel rats during their rotation through the Củ Chi District of South Vietnam in 1969.

-In the years since the Vietnam War ended, tunnel rats have suffered from a high percentage of Agent Orange injuries and diseases due to soldiers' exposure to the chemicals on the ground, or that leached from topsoil into the tunnel environment.
-While in the tunnels, soldiers were breathing air heavily saturated with Agent Orange.

-Afghanistan
+In Afghanistan

 Afghanistan features an extensive series of historic tunnels used for transporting water and the "kariz."
 During the 1979–1989 Soviet war in Afghanistan, such tunnels were used by Mujahideen fighters.
 The Soviet 40th Army therefore fielded their own tunnel clearance and demolition units, which were given the task of clearing the tunnels of enemy combatants, disarming booby traps, and destroying the underground complexes.
 According to contemporary accounts, the U.S. Marine Corps and British Royal Marines were involved in similar work in the war in Afghanistan.

-Israel
+In Israel

 SAMOOR (סמור, "weasel"), a formation within Israel's Yahalom elite combat engineer unit, is charged with many of the same missions that tunnel rats performed during the Vietnam War.